smartemission/smartemission/docs/platform/architecture.rst

 -------------------

-In order to provide a continuous/uninterrupted service both a Test and Production deployment will be setup within the FIWARE Lab environment.
+In order to provide a continuous/uninterrupted service both a Test and Production deployment has been setup.
 For local development on PC/Mac/Linux a Vagrant environment with Docker can be setup.

-NB since FIWARE is not yet available we run on standard VPS systems.
+NB since FIWARE is not yet available we run on standard VPS systems (Ubuntu VMs).

 The Test and Production environments have separate IP-adresses and domains:
 `test.smartemission.nl <http://test.smartemission.nl>`_